HISTORY & OVERVIEW

-Hygiene-related illnesses are among the top two causes of childhood mortality, worldwide.
+Hygiene-related illnesses are among the top two causes of childhood mortality worldwide.
 Approximately 3,600 children under the age of five die every day due to respiratory infections and diarrheal diseases that are preventable.

 With access to clean water, proper sanitation, and adequate hygiene, morbidity rates can be reduced by 50% or more.
 In fact, studies show that hand washing with soap and water is the single most effective way to prevent hygiene-related deaths.

-to address global health issues by using discarded hygiene supplies from the hospitality industry.
-Aiming to reduce the number of hygiene-related deaths, we began recycling soap into new bars to distribute to communities in need.
+Clean the World was founded in 2009 to address global health issues by using discarded hygiene supplies from the hospitality industry.
+Aiming to reduce the number of hygiene-related deaths, it began recycling soap into new bars to distribute to communities in need.

-In 2015, Clean the World joined forces with nonprofit organization Global Soap to tackle international health disparities.
-Working towards the universal access to water, sanitation, and hygiene (WASH), we focus on outcome-based programs to improve the quality of life for vulnerable populations around the world.
+Today, we’re working toward universal access to water, sanitation, and hygiene (WASH), and we focus on outcome-based programs to improve the quality of life for vulnerable populations around the world.

-CLEAN THE WORLD FOUNDATION HAS SERVED OVER
+THE WASH FOUNDATION HAS SERVED OVER

-PEOPLE IN OVER OVER 127 COUNTRIES
+PEOPLE IN 127 COUNTRIES